SciML/ReservoirComputing.jl/README.md

 # ReservoirComputing.jl

-ReservoirComputing.jl provides an efficient, modular and easy to use implementation of Reservoir Computing models such as Echo State Networks (ESNs).
+ReservoirComputing.jl provides an efficient, modular and easy to use implementation of Reservoir Computing models such as Echo State Networks (ESNs), liquid state machines, and conceptors.
 For information on using this package please refer to the [stable documentation](https://docs.sciml.ai/ReservoirComputing/stable/).
 Use the